Midland Provincial Park

 Midland Provincial Park is a provincial park located in Alberta, Canada.

 Once the site of the Midland Coal Mine, it was designated as a provincial park on June 5, 1979.
 It now hosts the Royal Tyrrell Museum of Palaeontology.
-The Midland Coal Mine was the site of a large mining disaster in the mid-1920s; many men died in a mine explosion.

 It is located 6 km west of Drumheller on Highway 838 (North Dinosaur Trail).

 Activities in the park include canoeing, kayaking, fishing, wildlife viewing and hiking through willows and cottonwoods along the Red Deer River.
 Points of interest are fossil beds, a mine site and the Royal Tyrrell Museum of Palaeontology.

+1914 Mining Disaster

+Following a two-day halt in operations due to overproduction, 237 miners resumed work at the Midland Provincial Park mine.

+At around 9:40 a.m., three blasts from the mine whistle alerted nearby residents to an emergency.
+The explosions were likely triggered by a spark, which could have been caused by a rock fall, a lamp flare, a short in an electric cable, or a prohibited cigarette.
+This spark ignited methane gas, which stirred up coal dust, leading to further blasts throughout the mine's tunnels.
+Of the 237 miners that had entered the mine that morning, only 46 emerged.

+In addition to the initial explosions, the resultant lack of oxygen and the rise in poisonous carbon dioxide gas, known as "blackdamp" or "afterdamp," posed significant threats.
+The force of the explosions also had above-ground impacts, including the destruction of a 20 cm (8 in.) thick concrete wall of the hoist house.